tglanz/tglanz.github.io/content/probabilistic-method/probabalistic-method.md

 We will use many practical examples and uses of this method which we will link to throughout this page.

-# Probability Background
+# Basic definitions and results

-Before we continue we need to review some basic probability concepts.
+Before we continue we need to review the definition of probability spaces.

-### Definition

 A **probability space** is a triplet $(\Omega, \Sigma, Pr)$ where